 Using native yeasts guarantees that their wine — Rhône style, sharing the same qualities as the Rhône Valley in the south of France — is an unique expression of their farm and fruit.

-Cowhorn is the only Biodynamic winery in Southern Oregon, but there are many throughout the state, including Johan Vineyards in Rickreall; Keeler Estate Vineyard and Brooks Winery in Amity; Brick House Vineyards in Newberg; Cooper Mountain Vineyards in Beaverton; Montinore Estate in Forest Grove; and Pearl Vineyard and Sims Vineyard in Dundee, both part of Rex Hill Winery.
+Cowhorn is the only Biodynamic winery in Southern Oregon, but there are many throughout the state, including Johan Vineyards in Rickreall; Keeler Estate Vineyard and Brooks Winery in Amity; Brick House Vineyards in Newberg; Cooper Mountain Vineyards in Beaverton; Montinore Estate in Forest Grove; King Estate in Eugene; and Dominio IV in McMinnville.

 Celebrate Oregon Wine Month